 The etching technique is a great way to personalize an engagement ring.
 It involves using chemicals to selectively wear away the metal of the shank, leaving unique patterns and shapes.
 Swirls, rope, and leaves are popular design choices, giving the piece a soft and feminine look.
 Etched engagement rings are also frequently combined with milgrain, which creates a tiny beaded border around the edges of the metal to create a stunning vintage effect.

 26. Modern Contemporary Style Ring

 For those brides-to-be who are all about fashion, an on-trend, and head-turning engagement ring is a must.
 Traditional and conventional bands won’t suit their style.
 Instead, an unusual modern and contemporary design – while still being romantic and elegant – is a perfect choice.
 Wraparound rings (also called serpentine rings), decorated with white diamonds, put a fresh twist on the classic engagement stone by featuring it in a high-fashion setting.

 27. Geometric Engagement Ring

 Geometric engagement rings feature angular shapes like squares and triangles to create a statement jewelry piece.
 The style is all about clean lines and sharp edges, enhancing the shine and brilliance of the stone.
-A geometric design can also accent a diamond’s unusual cut or shape, like a trillion.
+A geometric design accentuates a diamond’s unusual cut or shape, like a trillion.
 The appeal of a geometric engagement ring is that it’s unexpected.
 The classic ring is soft and round, whereas a geometric one has a bold attitude and isn’t afraid to stand out.

 28. Minimalist Engagement Ring